Gametrics/standards/grc.md

 Condition Code | Description
 ---------------|------------
 NEW            | New, still in *unopened* factory packaging.
-MNT            | Mint, opened, but in best concievable physical shape. **No damage or mods**.
+MNT            | Mint, opened, but in best concievable OEM physical condition. **No damage or mods**.
 USD            | Used, but fully functional.
 May have damage or be modified.
 Includes the presence of manufacturer refurbished hardware.
-PNF            | Used, partially nonfunctional (system is fit for purpose but certain functions don't work) CNF            | Completely nonfunctional (system is no longer fit for purpose)
+PNF            | Used, partially nonfunctional (system is fit for purpose but certain functions are degraded) CNF            | Completely nonfunctional (system is no longer fit for purpose)

 ### Currently Known Damage \(D\)